phrabit/ITM_Business-Analytics/README.md

 ### 2) Feature Selection and Extraction
 - The information required from the original dataset was selected and combined.
 - A new table was created combining the morning and afternoon peak time tables of OD data, and a new column was created combining the traffic volume columns of several ways of transportation.
-- For visualization, the administrative district and coordinate information were matched with the api of the map service.
+- For visualization, the administrative district(dong) and coordinate information were matched with the API of the map services.

 ### 3) Visualization
 - Since it deals with spatial data, visualization was taken into consideration to easily grasp information.
 Visualization was required in all other processes, not only in the preprocessing.